chatwoot/docs/docs/user-guide/conversation-workflow.md

 </div>

+**Note:** When an agent changes the conversation status to open, the conversation will automatically assign to that agent.
 ## CSAT

 Once the ticket or conversation is marked as 'Resolved', if the [CSAT option ](reports.md#csat) is enabled, the survey will be sent to customer in the widget as below